 When it comes to your red tape burden, there’s good news and bad news.
 The good news is, the federal government has started to cut regulations, and more provinces are taking meaningful steps to reduce the burden on you.

 The bad news?
 Your overall cost of compliance is still high.
-That’s why, for Red Tape Awareness Week 2019, we’re focusing on the issue at the municipal level.
+That’s why we're focusing on the issue at the municipal level.

 The challenge: stop the growing burden!

 We’re calling on every municipality across the country to implement a 1-for-1 rule.

 The 1-for-1 rule (or the “one-in-one-out” rule) ensures that every new regulation is offset by scrapping an old one.
 Mayors and councils who want to do even more to support small businesses could also implement further measures, such as giving citizens more opportunities to provide input on regulations – so they know what’s really affecting your business.

 Municipalities respond to our call!